 - You receive the Volere Requirements Specification Template (downloaded over 20,000 times) with advice on how to make this your own template.

-A free copy of Suzanne and James Robertson’s acclaimed book Mastering the Requirements Process – 3rd Edition, Getting Requirements Right.
+- A free copy of Suzanne and James Robertson’s acclaimed book Mastering the Requirements Process –Getting Requirements Right.

-Want to discuss running this course for your team?
+Want to run the course for your team?

-For more information and for an informal chat, please contact us:
+For more information and to book this course for your organisation please contact us: